jamie-nl/solid-principles/README.md

 # SOLID Principles in Typescript
 ## Single Responsibility
-Each class should have only one sole purpose and not be filled with extensive functionality
+Each class should have only one sole purpose and not be filled with extensive functionality.
 ## Open Closed
 Classes should be open for extension and closed for modification.
 You should not have to rewrite an existing class for implementing new features.
 ## Liskov Substitution